apollographql/router-biscuit-plugin/README.md

 subgraphs, obtained from each of the companies with the user's identity.
 That way they would have fine grained way to reduces the rights of the user, independently of the router's authorization server.

+### Router level filtering on the response (not tested yet)

+The token or authorizer policies provide fine grained rules on what kind of information is available.

+Examples:
+- the `User` type contains a `private` field that is accessible if the token provided user id matches the one of the `User` object
+- the organization has a `private` field only accessible if the token provided user id matches a user that belongs to the organization